free-ghz/static-image-gallery/readme.md

 - extendable versioned json "database" with metadata, where human changes are persisted
   - easy to extend with python
   - possible to extend with external tools
-  - "schema" key definition take lambdas for values - `"md5": lambda current, old: current.get("md5")`
+  - "schema" key definition take lambdas for values - `"md5": lambda context, old_state: context.get("md5")`
     - this makes a library rescan automatically populate these fields retroactively
     - immediately usable in the templates for the entire library
 - permissive license. who give a shit.